manas12709/flocker/_posts/Pranav Final Retrospective/2025-02-26-individualreflection.md

 ### **Future Goals:**

 - **Improve Collaboration:** Work on better integrating team feedback and finding ways to efficiently divide responsibilities in group projects.
+- **Engineering Major** I wish to hopefully become a software engineering or mechanical engineering major as I enjoy HPOE a class I took, a lot.

+### **Internship Website:**

+During this class, I also had the opportunity to apply my skills by creating a personal website to showcase my projects and experiences.
+You can visit my website [here](https://sanpranav.github.io/pranavsanthosh/).
+This project allowed me to practice web development, design, and content creation, further solidifying my understanding of front-end technologies and user experience principles.
+I also have a blogs page, which Is currently placeholders but I wil be updating regularly using the Blogs that YOU helped us make in this class!

 ## Taking AP CSA